Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 You can open the notebook in order to check its construction.
 If you want to execute the notebook you will have to install the libraries first.
-Then you have two possibilities:

-- Execute cells in sequential order starting from the imports cell.
-Starting there will make you do some very heavy task to compute spectrograms data.
-(The \*Data formating\*\* section)
-- Execute cells in sequential order starting from the imports cell but skip the **Data formating** section, as Spectrograms data are already computed and included with the dataset.
+Then you can execute cells in sequential order starting from the imports cell but skip the **Data formating** section, as Spectrograms data are already computed and included with the dataset.

 ### Conclusion